eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Error_Handling.md

 *Programming bugs* should be catched in a way that allows to retrack them.
 The user shall not be confronted with any segfaults-popups or things like that.
-Rather, an error message about an improper behaviour shall be printed (currently: "Quitting (on unknown error).") and the application should quit correctly.
+Rather, an error message about an improper behavior shall be printed (currently: "Quitting (on unknown error).") and the application should quit correctly.